argoroots/elekter/README.md

 API and website to get hourly electricity price.
-API data is:
+API data is in following format:
 ```
   [
     year,